Hōjō clan: Early events

 The Imperial court at Kyoto resented the decline in its authority during the Kamakura shogunate, while the clan, in turn, came to despise the weak Emperor Go-Toba.
 In 1221, the Jōkyū War broke out between forces loyal to the recently retired Go-Toba and the second regent Hōjō Yoshitoki.
-The Hōjō forces easily won the war; the imperial court was brought under the direct control of the shogunate, while the emperor was exiled "to a remote island off western Japan."
+The Hōjō forces easily won the war; the imperial court was brought under the direct control of the shogunate, while the emperor was exiled to the Oki islands.
 The shōguns constables were granted extensive civil powers, and the court was obliged to seek the shōguns approval for all of its actions.
 Although deprived of political power, the court was permitted to maintain its estates in Kyoto since it conveyed needed legitimacy on the otherwise unlawful rule of the shogunate.

 Several significant administrative achievements were made during the Hōjō regency.
 In 1225 the third regent, Hōjō Yasutoki, established the Hyōjōsho (Council of State), which ended the threat of civil war by enabling potential rivals of the Hōjō to share in the shogunate's decision-making and political power.
 The Hōjō regent presided over the council, which was a successful form of collective leadership.
 The adoption of Japan's first military code of law — the Goseibai Shikimoku — in 1232 reflected the profound transition from an era of direct Imperial rule to the rule of the shōgun.
 While legal practices in Kyoto were still based on 500-year-old Confucian principles, the new code was a highly legalistic document that stressed the duties of stewards and constables, provided means for settling land disputes, and established rules governing inheritances.
 It was clear and concise, stipulated punishments for violators of its conditions, and remained in effect for the next 635 years.